action.skip

 • A Virtual Machine to host the Next Generation Firewall (NGFW) image

-• A Megaport Internet connection with Distributed Denial of Service (DDoS) to terminate the tunnel between MVE and CPE at branch via internet
+• A Megaport Internet connection to terminate the tunnel between MVE and CPE at branch via internet

 VM-Series features